CSCfi/gpg-key-ring-refresher/docs/Configuration.md

 1. hard-coded defaults.

 Hard-coded defaults act as fall-backs if no other source defines a configuration parameter.
-You may check them with
+You may check the configuration used with
 ```
     gpg-key-ring-refresher showconf
 ```